 Unless otherwise noted, resources are available at every Wichita Public Library location and through this website.
-For off-site access, most require login with your Wichita Public Library card required.
-Additional resources are offered by the Kansas State Library.
+For off-site access, most require login with your Wichita Public Library card.
+Additional resources are offered by the State Library of Kansas.

 Provides access to more than 400 million records spanning the U.S. and beyond, including one of the most extensive online collections of early American records, and the largest searchable collection of published genealogical research journals and magazines.
 Emphasis on English, New England (Connecticut, Maine, Massachusetts, New Hampshire, Rhode Island, and Vermont), New York, Pennsylvania, and Virginia materials.

 With more than three billion names and four thousand searchable databases, Ancestry.com is the number one online source for family history information, including the web's largest collection of historical records.
 Your family story is waiting.

 Powered by the automotive experts at MOTOR, Auto Repair Source provides the most accurate, authoritative and up-to-date service and repair information for thousands of domestic and imported vehicles.
 All content comes from the Original Equipment Manufacturers (OEM) and includes step-by-step repair information, diagrams, maintenance schedules, parts and labor estimates, service bulletins and recalls and more.

 Bloom's Literature includes thousands of critical essays and discussion questions, plus author biographies and character analyses, full-length poems, the full text of hundreds of reference books, full-length videos of classic plays and films, and more.

 Four complete encyclopedias, Collegiate Dictionary and Thesaurus, Quotations, News, World Atlas, and more.